jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 ## 4.4.7 Force
 Request a calculation of the analytical nuclear gradient.
 Currently this keyword only applies to CASSCF.
 Geometry optimization is currently not supported, but you can use the generated files to perform optimization using corresponding software.
 Numerical gradient is not supported.
-Note that this keyword do not have any attribute value, i.e. do not write 'force=.True.' but only 'force' in {}.
+Note that this keyword do not have any attribute value, i.e. do not write 'force=.True.' but only `force` in {}.
 Also keep in mind that force is negative gradient.

 ## 4.4.8 Cart
 Request the use of Cartesian type atomic basis functions.
 The default basis type in `automr` (i.e. spherical harmonic functions) will then be disabled.
 These two types of basis functions correspond to '6D 10F' (Cartesian functions) and '5D 7F' (spherical harmonic functions) in Gaussian.
 It is strongly recommended to use spherical harmonic functions, especially in all-electron relativistic computations (DKH2, X2C, etc).

 Note that for computations involving the ORCA program, this keyword cannot be used since ORCA only support spherical harmonic functions.

-If you don't know the meaning of 5D or 6D, you are referred to Schlegel and Frisch's paper (DOI: 10.1002/qua.560540202), and a good explanation from [Chemissian](http://www.chemissian.com/ch5).
+If you do not know the meaning of 5D or 6D, you are referred to Schlegel and Frisch's paper (DOI: 10.1002/qua.560540202), and a good explanation from [Chemissian](http://www.chemissian.com/ch5).
 If you can read Chinese, you are recommended to read [Sobereva's blog](http://sobereva.com/51).

 ## 4.4.9 HF_prog
 Specify the program for performing Hartree-Fock (HF) calculations.
 Supported programs are Gaussian(default), PySCF, PSI4 and ORCA.
 If the input molecule is singlet, RHF and broken symmetry UHF (plus wave function stability analysis) will be successively performed.
 If not singlet, only UHF (plus wave function stability analysis) will be performed.